teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc2_create_visualize_digital_service.md

 ---
 title: "2.2.
-Create or Visualize a digital service"
+Create or Visualize a digital service version"
-description: "This use case describes how to create a new digital service"
+description: "This use case describes how to create a new digital service version"
 weight: 20
 mermaid: true
 ---